Derek Carr Is the Kobe Bryant of the NFL

 Now the NFL's Black Mamba returns.

 Think the New England Patriots have no challengers in the AFC?
 Think again.
 It's Oakland.
 It's Carr.
 Mamba wannabes come and go.
 So many players claim to have killer instincts, but Carr is the closest the NFL has to Kobe.
-Everyone in his natural habitat, from Fresno to Oakland, has seen this Mamba grow…and grow…and know what's coming next.
+Everyone in his natural habitat, from Fresno to Oakland, has seen this Mamba grow...and grow...and knows what's coming next.

 As offensive coordinator Todd Downing speaks after one August practice, Carr rolls around on the grass with his son.
 Carr doesn't swear.
 He's a devout Christian.
-His normal disposition is more daycare supervisor than assassin.
-But Downing knows there's mamba blood running through his veins.
+His normal disposition is more day care supervisor than assassin.
+But Downing knows there's Mamba blood running through his veins.

 "He wants to go down as the best quarterback to play," Downing says.
 "And he understands how far that goal is, but he also understands the work that goes into it.
 When he compares himself against the greats, he knows it all starts with winning this year."